ooteniya1/resource-estimation/README.md

     updateMode: "Off"
 ```

 The VPA recommendations are stored in the `status`.
-As you can see in `vpa.yaml`, the `updateMode: "Off" `.
-This means no changes to the selected resources are performed based on the recommended values in the status.
+As you can see in `vpa.yaml`, the `updateMode: "Off" ` means no changes to the selected resources are performed based on the recommended values in the status.
 There are two other types: `updateMode: "Initial" ` and `updateMode: "Auto" `.

-**Initial**: with `Initial` recommendations are applied during creation of a Pod and it influences scheduling decision.
+**Initial**: means recommendations are applied during creation of a Pod and it influences scheduling decision.
-**Auto**: this automatically restarts Pods with updated resources based on recommendation.
+**Auto**: means pods are automatically restarted with the updated resources based on recommendation.

 VPA is not currently reccomended for Production deployment but for resources usage estimation, it's a good tool to deploy in the development environment.